Alexabeth20/Alexabeth20.github.io/_posts/2025-04-19-cloud-qa-strategy-overview.md

 # Reflection

 This project bridged my interest in QA testing with my growing technical writing skills and cloud understanding.
 It gave me the opportunity to create documentation that mirrors how real teams plan, communicate, and test in a DevOps-driven cloud environment.
+It also reinforced my skills in various cloud domains such as infrastructure as code, test automation, and secure cloud architecture.

 ### Project Link